Creadores-Program/CreadorCraft-Maker-GHA/README.md

 If you want to know how to create a game in CreadorCraft I recommend you check out the [CreadorCraft Maker wiki](https://creadorcraft-maker.blogspot.com/p/documentacionwiki.html) you can also run many programming languages for your game!

 ## Example Work
-You can transpile the code with .sb, .sb2 or .sb3 files

-You must first have a manifest.json in the target directory of your CreatorCraft game.
-### Available options:
 ```yml
 name: CI